 Seriously.

-It's just like what Pat Cebolloni said, and Pat Seppaloni is absolutely right in saying that yeah, this whole thing is corrupt, and none of this is, you know, the this is new precedent, and it's a corrupt staged impeachment coup attempt.
+And Pat Zepollone is absolutely right in saying that, yeah, this whole thing is corrupt and none of this is, you know, this is new precedent.

 That's the only way to describe it.

-And um it's unbelievable.
+And it's unbelievable.

-And by the way, uh I can't believe this is happening in this country, especially when you have a real quid pro quo.
+And by the way, I can't believe this is happening in this country, especially when you have a real quid pro quo.

 So true.

-But I am seeing, of course, at least on the uh political side of it, at least on the campaign side of it, that Democrats are having a tough time convincing a lot of their own constituents of uh of uh of this of their idea that President Trump did something wrong because the uh sling states just aren't really paying attention to impeachment, and even coming out with the articles of impeachment that we're seeing today, people just aren't really paying attention, Sean.
+But I am seeing, of course, at least on the political side of it, at least on the campaign side of it, that Democrats are having a tough time convincing a lot of their own constituents of their idea that President Trump did something wrong because the sling states just aren't really paying attention to impeachment.

 And by the way, where's Joe Biden?

-Why, you know, how do how do you have a guy on tape?
+How do you have a guy on tape?

-Uh you're not getting the money.
+You're not getting the money.

-You're not getting the money unless you fire the guy that I know is investigating, my son.
+You're not getting the money unless you fire the guy that I know is investigating my son.

 I mean, that is breathtaking hypocrisy to me.